organisciak/BookwormDB/STATIC/Tokens.md

 The full regular expression is defined in the python code as the following (as of April 20014).

-This requires the python `regex` module to support unicode regular expression phrases such as `\p{L}` (which matches any unicode letter in any language, and forms the basis for the codes below).

 This tokenization may change, so let us know if there are any changes you'd like to see.

 The final compiled regex compiles looking for the most complicated token-matching strings first, and as it goes on finds simpler and simpler forms, but I'll break it down in reverse order.
 We look for words, numbers, and then, finally, punctuators.